OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining2/reports/cnn_lstm_aug2026/CNN_LSTM_Training_Report_August_2026.md

 - **Data Augmentation:**
   - Noise augmentation (factor: 10, value: 30.0)
   - User-based augmentation to balance seizure events across contributors
+  - Later runs used additional noise augmentation on selected non-seizure event classes to attempt to selectively reduce false positives.
+  - Later runs also used sample frequency augmentation to squeeze and stretch the seizure data onto slightly different timebases to alter the fundamental frequencies of movement in the data.

 ---